exasol/r-exasol/README.md

 3. The R package **devtools** must be available as it contains the `install_github()` method and the things needed to build the package.

-4. Install the necassary dependencies, such as RODBC or the DBI packages.
+4. Install the necessary dependencies, such as RODBC or the DBI packages.
 For the versions of these package, checkout the section [Status](#status).
-Have a look into the [Travis config](https://github.com/exasol/r-exasol/blob/master/.travis.yml), if you look for an example, how to install the necassary dependencies.
+Have a look into the [Travis config](https://github.com/exasol/r-exasol/blob/main/.travis.yml), if you look for an example, how to install the necessary dependencies.

 ### Installation